catoidi/DI-game/README.md

 # DI: Debt is Inevitable (Source Code)
-This repository contains data for my upcoming game, DI, made in GZDOOM.
+This repository contains data for my upcoming game, DI: Debt is Inevitable, made in GZDOOM.

 This only includes the data that falls under the "GPLv3" License.
 See "LICENSE" for more info.

 This repository alone is not enough to play DI.
-You also need a file called "di-content.pk3", which is not yet publicly released.

-Wanna make your own DI weapon?
-[Check out the repo for this addon file.](https://github.com/catoidi/DI-bonus)
+What's included here is mostly zscript/acs code, and does not include the graphics/audio/levels required for the game to function.

+The game is planned to be released in 2024.

+### Here's some other repos designed to work with DI:
+- **DI-assets:** Not available for public consumption.
+- [DI-bonus:](https://github.com/catoidi/DI-bonus) An example addon meant to help modders add custom content to the game.
+- [DI-hdfont:](https://github.com/catoidi/DI-hdfont) Optional addon that adds higher resolution fonts to DI.
+Can aid making text easier to read.
+- [gearbox:](https://github.com/catoidi/gearbox) A modified version of the "gearbox" mod intended to work with DI.

-### This also contains (modified!) versions of the following open source repos:
+### This code also contains (modified!) versions of the following repos:
 - [Universal Hats, by me](https://github.com/catoidi/universal-hats)
 - [Box Party Hud, by me](https://github.com/catoidi/box-party-hud)
 - [BoxHPBar, my fork of NashHPBar, by nashmuhandes](https://github.com/catoidi/BoxHPBar)